Fire-Prevention/fire-prevention/UseCases/Prevention/Prevention-System-Suggestions.md

   </tr>
   <tr>
     <td>Supplemental Requirements</td>
-    <td>Based on time-of-arrival, communication-loss, and risk-factor simularions</td>
+    <td>Based on time-of-arrival, communication-loss, and risk-factor simularions.
+Make sure to mention that it takes input from the Calculate Risk levels use case.</td>
   </tr>
 <table>